Marcus J. Borg

 Borg continues the exploration of Jesus as the wisdom of God.
-He notes John’s metaphor of Jesus as the Word of God and the Son of God.
+He notes John’s metaphors of Jesus as the Word of God and the Son of God.
 In short, these are more images to consider when understanding the Jesus of faith.

-In this final chapter, Borg presents Jesus in the context of three “macro-stories” with the Bible as a whole.
+In this final chapter, Borg presents Jesus in the context of three “macro-stories” within the Bible as a whole.
 Two of these are from the Hebrew Bible—The Exodus and the Babylonian exile and return.
 The third is the Jewish way of worship involving the temple, priesthood, and sacrifice.
 Borg brings these stories together in themes of liberation and life as a journey of compassion as one lives in relationship with the Spirit of Jesus.

-My version included a separate essay on the Truth of Easter.
+The Truth of Easter.
 Borg presents the importance of the Easter stories by looking at the metaphors of grace.

-I recommend reading Meeting Jesus Again for the First Time to those who find the childhood stories about Jesus as lacking in credibility and value for life.
-Too often we have seen “bumper sticker theology” and trite posts or uncontextualized bit of Scripture posted on personal pages and platforms.
+I recommend reading Meeting Jesus Again for the First Time to those who find the childhood stories about Jesus lacking in credibility and value for life.
+Too often we have seen “bumper sticker theology” and trite posts or uncontextualized bits of Scripture posted on personal social media pages and platforms.
 I am also aware of many friends who have walked away from Christianity because no one engaged their minds to see the powerful story of compassion and depth of spirituality present in the metaphors spoken by and about Jesus.

-This is not a book for those who are happy with a fundamentalist view of the Christian life.
+This is not a book for those who are happy with a fundamentalist view of Jesus and the Christian life.
 It is not a book that encourages seeking God for earthly or heavenly rewards.
 As with his other works, Borg takes the Bible seriously but not literally.
 Meeting Jesus Again offers a spiritual path to inner peace, rest for the soul, and compassion for others.
 At a deep level, Borg understands our psychological need for relationship and entices readers to find a spiritual relationship with God as revealed in the Jesus’ way.

 Links to Connections